Table of Contents

 5. Remember to Consider Identifiers

-Identifiers, or details describing the context and source of a survey response, are just as crucial as the information about the subject or program that we are actually researching.
+Identifiers, or details describing the context and source of a survey response, are just as crucial as the information about the subject or program that we are researching.

 6. Data Collecting Through Mobile Devices is the Way to Go